LimoKevin/LimoKevin/README.md

-- 👋 Hi, I’m Kevin Kiprotich
+- 👋 Hi, I’m Neville
 - 👀 I’m a full stack web developer and app developer.
 - 🌱 With a degree in computer science
-- 📫 How to reach me on whatsapp: +254701599565
+- 📫 How to reach me on whatsapp: +254703134183

 <!---
-LimoKevin/LimoKevin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Neville/Neville is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->